-Decades of inadequate political action have led to a climate and ecological emergency that poses an unprecedented existential threat to humanity and all life on Earth — “politics as usual” will not meet the challenge we face.
+Decades of corporate lobbying and party politics have led to a climate and ecological emergency that poses an unprecedented existential threat to humanity and all life on Earth — “politics as usual” is no longer an option.

 Guide to Citizens’ Assemblies

 This is our guide on citizens’ assemblies — what they look like, key examples from around the world and why we are confident that a citizens’ assembly would be a game-changer for the climate and ecological emergency.Download The Extinction Rebellion Guide to Citizens’ Assemblies

 This 30-minute talk is a great introduction to Citizens’ Assemblies and XR’s third demand.
 Watch it online, see the talk live in your area, or learn to give it yourself and help spread the message.Watch the Citizens’ Assembly Talk online Find a talk near you Book the talk in your area (UK only)

 Request training on how to give the talk from firstname.lastname@example.org